 Yet, remarkably, 2005 did see powerful solidarity action.
 When the Gate Gourmet workers were sacked, British Airways baggage handlers, bus drivers and ground staff at Heathrow illegally struck in solidarity, paralysing BA for 48 hours, forcing it to ground over 100 flights and costing it over £40m.

 This luminous example of working-class power and solidarity should go down in the annals of British labour movement history.
 For a while the T&G leadership talked about further "industrial action to protect victimised members" (including baggage handlers etc threatened after their strike).
-For really the only time since the 1980s, the leaders of a big union talked about getting rid or at least heavily modifying the laws banning solidarity action, as something to be fought for right then, right there.
+For the first time in many years, the leaders of a big union talked about getting rid or at least heavily modifying the laws banning solidarity action, as something to be fought for right then, right there.

 Many of the workers taking solidarity action were also South Asian.
 Especially in the aftermath, some, including T&G leaders, promoted the idea they were predominantly the husbands and relatives of sacked Gate Gourmet workers, and that it was a matter of minority community ties, not class solidarity.
 Workers interviewed by Anitha and Pearson make clear that was not the case.